Showing posts with label Grace Notes. Show all posts

 With that in mind, I've been leaving a lot of 'tidying up' undone for months.
 Mainly the link colors, and making a custom Banner.
 Woke up this morning, and it felt like today was the day to finally fix all that.
 Found some websites that gave pointers on changing the link colors and sat down to puzzle them out.
 The first one wanted me to start off on the Theme tab.
 As usual, the first line read "Theme Preview is currently unavailable."

 If you're familiar with Blogger, at this point you've probably realized I've been mistaken this whole time.
 The ability to customize my theme was always there.
 As was the Advanced options.
 Maybe something changed, maybe I just read it wrong.
 I was clicking the down-arrow on the orange button to get the drop-down menu.
-Took me ages to realize I just had to click on the orange button ON THE WORD "Customize!!"
+Took me ages to realize I just had to click on the orange button ON THE WORD "Customize!!" in order to get to the customization options.
 Now that I know, fixing the link colors was very easy.

 It was a bit of work to get the banner done, but at least it was legitimate work, not a figment of my own imagination.
 My previous keyboard was a Yamaha DG-640, and was a grayish-silver color.
 That worked really well against the black background of the blog screen.
 The Hammer 88 was more difficult.
-A black body on a black background didn't stand out a lot.
-I played with it a lot, even tried to use an external image for the background, but it didn't come out perfect.
+A black body on a black background doesn't stand out a lot.
+I played with it, even tried to use an external image for the background, but it didn't come out perfect.
 It will stand for now, I do like it a lot.
-But some day in the future, I'd like to have better lighting set up so that the keys will be a clean white.
+But some day in the future, I'd like to have better lighting so the keys will be a clean white.
 Today's lighting was partly sunlight from a window, partly incandescent bulbs from a ceiling fan light, and the keys aren't consistently white.

 It's been a learning process, and a matter of finding the right software all over the internet.
 I started with PixLR, used Irfanview, and tried several online tools before getting something that worked.
 At the moment, I'm calling it a day, and an improved banner will have to be a project for another day.